Complaint Process Against Licensed Contractors

 Every written complaint is reviewed to determine if it falls within CSLB's jurisdiction.
-CSLB's Intake and Mediation representatives will send you a written confirmation that your complaint has been received.
-A notice is also sent to the contractor to encourage resolution of the complaint without further intervention by CSLB.
+CSLB's Intake and Mediation Center representatives send written confirmation that your complaint has been received.
+A notice also is sent to the contractor to encourage resolution of the complaint without further intervention by CSLB.

 If mediation is unsuccessful, the CSR may refer the complaint to the appropriate settlement option.
 These options could include referral to a CSLB arbitration program, assignment to an enforcement representative for investigation, or referral to alternative civil or dispute resolution methods.
 CSLB will determine the appropriate option, based on the facts of the case.